teohxuen/website/content/report/final_report.md

 The integration of SoC tracking, protection features and remote status monitoring redefines the PMB from being a passive Power Monitoring Board to a Power Management Board.
 Furthermore, the addition of a BTB to the BCB provides an integrated system to monitor and alert operators of potential faults within the AUV's battery system.

 Designed with backward and forward compatibility in mind, the new system is built to support current and future AUV platforms.
-These changes, made with backward and forward compatibility in mind, enhance safety, usability, and reliability, positions the team for continued success at RoboSub.
+These changes enhance safety, usability, and reliability, positioning the team for continued success at RoboSub.

 ---